 - Your child comes home with unexplained bumps, bruises, or cuts on more than one occasion

 - Your child has unexplained injuries or damage to their items

 - Your child spends a lot of time alone, both at home and at school, and has very few friends

-- Your child does not enjoy school as often as he or she once did
+- Your child does not enjoy school as often as they once did

 - Your child misses school often or asks to "stay home"

-- Your child's school work starts to decline
+- Your child's performance on schoolwork starts to decline

 - Your child appears sad, depressed, or moody at all times